ibm-cloud-docs/cloud-object-storage/go.md

 ### Archive Tier Support
 {: #go-archive-tier-support}

 You can automatically archive objects after a specified length of time or after a specified date.
 Once archived, a temporary copy of an object can be restored for access as needed.
-Please note the time required to restore the temporary copy of the object(s) may take up to 12 hours.
+Note the time required to restore the temporary copy of one or more objects might take up to 12 hours.

-To use the example provided, provide your own configuration&mdash;including replacing `<apikey>` and other bracketed `<...>` information, while keeping in mind that using environment variables are more secure, and you should not put credentials in code that will be versioned.
+To use the example provided, provide your own configuration including replacing `<apikey>` and other bracketed `<...>` information, while keeping in mind that using environment variables are more secure, and you should not put credentials in code that will be versioned.

 An archive policy is set at the bucket level by calling the `PutBucketLifecycleConfiguration` method on a client instance.
 A newly added or modified archive policy applies to new objects uploaded and does not affect existing objects.